NLAFET/StarNEig/README.md

  - **Eigenvectors**: Computes (generalized) eigenvectors for a user-selected set of (generalized) eigenvalues.

+I brief summary of the library can be found from a recent poster (October 2019): http://www.nlafet.eu/starneig/escience_poster.pdf

 The library has been developed as a part of the NLAFET project.
 The project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 671633.
 Support has also been received